Topic Own funds Countercyclical capital buffer

 Current buffer in Germany and supplemental information

 BaFin has set a countercyclical capital buffer of 0% for Germany as at 1 January 2016.
 BaFin is to review that decision every quarter.
-Based on the current data, the review has shown that the value of 0% is appropriate for the first quarter of 2018 too, which is why there are no intentions to change it for the time being.
+Based on the current data, the review has shown that the value of 0% is appropriate for the second quarter of 2018 too, which is why there are no intentions to change it for the time being.
 The Deutsche Bundesbank provides a detailed description of how to determine an appropriate countercyclical buffer in a published Analytical paper.

 The decision is based on the following results:

 Taken as a whole the indicators do not currently reveal any need to deviate from the buffer guide.
-Accordingly, BaFin has kept the value of 0% for the countercyclical capital buffer applicable for the first quarter of 2018.
+Accordingly, BaFin has kept the value of 0% for the countercyclical capital buffer applicable for the second quarter of 2018.